lipseyj/blog/HW19: Chapter 23.md

 </table>
 <h3>23.6: Figure 23.14 shows the task durations for software project activites.
 Assume that a serious, unanticipated setback occurs, and instead of taking 10 days, task T5 takes 40 days.
 Draw up new bar charts showing how the project might be reorganized.</h3>
 <h4>Figure 23.14:</h4>
+<p>Remove the dependency of T10 on T5, so T10 can be finished beforehand and no tasks are dependent on T5, which is now the task with the longest duration.
+If you don't do this it pushes back T9, which pushes back T10, T11, and T14.
+If those are pushed back then T12 and T15 get pushed back which also pushes back T16.
+By removing the dependency on T5 for T10 it causes for no other tasks to be pushed back.</p>
 <table>
   <tr>
     <th>Task</th>